Ericsson/zoti/zoti-graph/docs/source/the-zoti-graph-model.md

 ```

-## Some Composition Rules

-All model composition rules should be documented within the
-[ZOTI-Tran](TODO) project, as they are likely to differ for various
+## Sanity rules

+After parsing and creating an application graph, a set of sanity rules
+need to be enforced.
+ZOTI-Graph comes with a set of generic callable
+assertion-like functions (using the
+{meth}`zoti_graph.appgraph.AppGraph.sanity` driver).
+Depending on the
+use case or on the target platform additional sanity rules might need
+to be defined and enforced, or skipped, this is why it is up to the
+synthesis flow designer to call these rules individually.
+In general
-use cases or platforms.
-In general it is worth noting that:
+it is worth noting that:

 - the top node of a project is a `CompositeNode` and all its
   children need to be `PlatformNode`.
 This means that no function